-The RX and TX pins can be directly tied externally on the Si4455 transceiver.
+The RX and TX pins can be directly tied externally.

 3.2.
 Receiver Modem

 Using high-performance ADCs allows channel filtering, image rejection, and demodulation to be performed in the digital domain, which allows for flexibility in optimizing the device for particular applications.
 The digital modem performs the following functions: